samkhan07/samkhan07/README.md

 - 👋 Hi, I’m @samkhan07
-- 👀 I’m interested in coding and music..
+- 👀 I’m interested in Coding and music..
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @sam93sameerkhan@gmail.com